 Myth # 3: “No Pain, No Gain”

-This myth has been a mantra not only in the field of sports but in many aspects of life.
-But, how much truth does it hold?
-This misconception makes novice players ignore some warning signs of overexertion.
+This myth has been a mantra not only in sports but in many aspects of life.
+But how much truth does it hold?
+This misconception causes novice players to ignore some warning signs of overexertion.

 Myth # 4: Running Can Damage Your Knees

-This myth fits as a perfect excuse for those who do not want to start or continue a running routine.
+This myth is a perfect excuse for those who do not want to start or continue a running routine.
 If a person is too busy to engage in sports, recreational running is an excellent alternative.
-But, some think that constant running can harm their knees.
+But some think that constant running can harm their knees.

-Running helps in strengthening muscles and building stronger bones.
+Running helps strengthen muscles and bones.
 However, what causes damage to your knees is not running per se.
-Rather, it could be a result of wrong movements while running.
-It could also be because of a poor running form.
+Rather, it could be a result of wrong movements while running or poor running form.

 Myth # 5: Stretching is a Good Warm-up

 Warm-up is essential to prepare your body for more strenuous activity.
-But, stretching should not be on the list of your warm-up routine.
-This might come as surprising news for you.
+However, stretching should not be on the list for your warm-up routine.
+This might come as surprising news to you.
 This information might be something that goes against what you know and practice.

 Recent studies show that stretching before a sports activity could decrease your performance.
 Static stretching or holding a stretch for 30 to 90 seconds could weaken the muscles.
-Thus, this would not help you to do a sports activity with more vigor.
+Thus, this would not help you do a more vigorous sports activity.
 It could even make you more prone to injury.

-Instead of stretches, a player must include in their warm-up more dynamic movements.
+Instead of stretches, a player must include more dynamic movements in their warm-up.
 For example, one could do high knees, front kicks, squats, hip circles, or a short jog, among many others.

 Myth # 6: Strong Athletes Are Less Prone to Injuries

 Some athletes get discouraged when they encounter injuries.
-They think that they still lack strength or power.
-That perception is because of this myth.
+They think they still lack strength or power, and that perception is based on this myth.

 It would help if you educated yourself to see beyond the myths about injuries in sports.
 As an athlete, minor injuries are inevitable.
-You only need to know how to treat them the right way for a faster recovery.
+You only need to know how to treat them correctly for a faster recovery.
 Then, learn the lessons and prevent them from happening again.